kompa3/socket.mq/README.md

 Request event or callback has the following arguments:
 * request {string} Request id (part of the URL)
 * requestBody {binary data} Request body data in application-specific format
-* clientID {string} Client application if decoded from public key, not defined for plain connections
+* clientID {string} Client application ID
 * respond() {see below} Function used to respond to the request

-Respond function has the followin arguments:
+Respond function has the following arguments:
 * respondStatus {number} HTTP status code returned to Client
 * respondBody {binary data} Respond body data in application-specific format, optional

 TBD.
 SubscribeCallback
 Subscribe event or callback has the following arguments:
 * event {string} Event subscribed to
-* clientID {string} Client application if decoded from public key, not defined for plain connections
+* clientID {string} Client application ID
 * accept() {function} Server accepts event subscription by calling this function
 * reject(errorCode: number) {function} Server rejects event subscription by calling this fuction.
 The error code is returned to Client as HTTP status code.